 Like most things affected by the pandemic (ie, everything) it’s still too early to know whether such a successful pivot spells the end of the “old way”.
 But for the customers and collectors upon whom the entire industry depends, who just want to know about the luxury fake watches themselves, the good news for this year is that the hills of the Swiss Jura are still alive with the sound of music (or ticking).

-The choice of alpinists since 1971, the new-generation Rolex Explorer II replica with white dial gets a 50th-birthday spruce-up.
-It’s equipped with a calibre 3285, incorporating all the bells and whistles that keep Rolex ahead of the rest in “tool watch” reliability: nickel-phosphorous Chronergy escapement and Parachrom hairspring, plus a 70-hour power reserve.
+The choice of alpinists since 1971, the new-generation cheap Rolex Explorer II replica watches with white dial gets a 50th-birthday spruce-up.
+It’s equipped with a calibre 3285, incorporating all the bells and whistles that keep Rolex ahead of the rest in “tool US copy watches” reliability: nickel-phosphorous Chronergy escapement and Parachrom hairspring, plus a 70-hour power reserve.
 Also essential to polar or subterranean explorers is that joyous pop of orange: a 24-hour hand allowing the wearer to clearly distinguish day from night.
 When you’re in the midst of a six-month winter, in temperatures that render batteries and LCD screens highly fickle, this is a lifesaver.